-Be ranked in the upper 40 percent of graduating class, be at least 16 years of age, and be enrolled in a college preparatory curriculum.

-- 1. Have successfully completed three years of high school English prior to enrolling in an English course. - 2.
-Have successfully completed three years of high school math prior to enrolling in a math course. - 3.
-Have successfully completed the ASSET/COMPASS examination with the required score to enter ENG 111, MAT 110/113/116, or any other academic class and be performing on the required reading level. - 4.
-Submit a copy of high school transcript along with the Admission Information Form and Escrow Form. - 5.
-Eight semester hours of credit are the maximum number of hours in which a high school student can enroll during any given semester.

-6. No high school student will be allowed to enroll unless his/her application is signed by an official of his/her high school and a parent/guardian.
+- 1. Be at least 16 years of age, and be enrolled in a college preparatory curriculum. - 2.
+Have successfully completed three years of high school English prior to enrolling in an English course. - 3.
+Have successfully completed three years of high school math prior to enrolling in a math course. - 4.
+Have successfully completed the assessment testing examination with the required score to enter ENG 111, MAT 110/113/116, or any other academic class and be performing on the required reading level. - 5.
+Submit a copy of high school transcript along with the Admission Information Form and Escrow Form. - Eight semester hours of credit are the maximum number of hours in which a high school student can enroll during any given semester. - 7.
+No high school student will be allowed to enroll unless his/her application is signed by an official of his/her high school and a parent/guardian.